Sjord/Sjord.github.io/_posts/2016-04-12-preventing-csrf-with-samesite-cookie-attribute.md

 In this scenario, the session cookie for the web application is a third-party cookie, and for this attack it is crucial that it is sent to the banking application.
 We can prevent CSRF attacks by withholding third-party cookies: if we don't send the cookie to our bank, the bank thinks we are not logged in and the attacker won't be able to transfer money to his account.

 It was already possible to disable third-party cookies in the browser settings ([Chrome](https://support.google.com/chrome/answer/95647?hl=en), [Firefox](https://support.mozilla.org/en-US/kb/disable-third-party-cookies)).
 This is mainly advertised as preventing tracking by Facebook, but it is also useful in preventing CSRF attacks.

-Until now it was only possible for end-users to allow or disable all third-party cookies.
-The new same-site cookie attribute changes this, giving websites fine-grained control over how to handle their cookies.
+This browser setting lets the end-user disable all third-party cookies.
+The same-site cookie attribute, on the contrary, gives web sites fine-grained control over how to handle their cookies.

 ## Same-site cookie attribute